 - 36 x 6 litre tanks

 This aquarium is also the main unit where food production takes place.
 A large rotifer growth facility and several artemia raising units.

 The final holding rooms comprise the quarantine facility, which has two individual racking systems.
-1 is a re-circulation unit and the other a flow through unit.
+One is a re-circulation unit and the other a flow through unit.
 Both units are self-contained systems.